Nelson Team Grants

 • School registers team(s) for at least one official event (league or tournament).

-• Teams attend event(s) with at least one background-checked coach (teacher or parent) for each team.
+• Teams attend event(s) with at least one background-checked adult coach (teacher or parent) for each team.

-• Top teams qualify for Event Region Championships and World Championships.
+• Top teams qualify for LAUSD Championships, Southern CA Championships, U.S. Open, and World Championships.

 LAUSD VEX IQ Robotics Competition League and Championship Schedules by Year

 Each new league should have 16-24 teams.
-Each continuing league should have 20-36 teams.
-Each league needs at least 16 teams for the top teams to qualify for Southern California Championships.
+Each continuing league should have 16-36 teams.
+Each league needs at least 16 teams for the top teams to qualify for Championships.

-New coaches of teams participating in a league should attend a League Orientation.
+Coaches of teams attending a new league and new Coaches attending other leagues should attend a League Orientation.

 Leagues meet after school or on Saturdays four times between October and January:

-• September: League Orientations for coaches.
+• Late September: League Orientations for coaches.
 Optional for returning leagues.

-• November and December: Qualifying Sessions 2-3: Qualification Teamwork Matches.
+• November and December: Qualifying Sessions 2-3: 4 Qualification Teamwork Matches.
+Same schedule as above.

-• December and January: Remote Judging: Digital Engineering Notebooks and Team Interviews.
+• December: Remote Judging: Digital Engineering Notebooks submitted and Team Interviews scheduled.

-• January: Championship Session: Skills Matches and Judging followed by Finals Matches and Awards.
+• Late January: Championship Session: 3-6 Skills Matches and Judging followed by Finals Matches and Awards.

-If my school receives a Nelson Team Grant, I understand that my school will have use of the provided VEX IQ Robotics Competition (VIQRC) equipment for as long as my team fulfills the conditions listed below.
+If my school receives a Nelson Team Grant, I understand that my school can continue to use the provided VEX IQ Robotics Competition (VIQRC) equipment for as long as my team fulfills the conditions listed below.
 A new VIQRC season starts after the VEX Robotics World Championships at the in late April or early May each year.

 • The coaches/mentors and administration at my school support creating a sustainable VIQRC program.